Culture of the People's Republic of China: Post-Mao era

 After the Maoist era, there has been a renaissance of traditional Chinese culture.
 Local religions, including Buddhism, Taoism, and Confucianism, have flourished.
 These are not mutually exclusive, and many people practice a combination of the three along with elements of various folk religions.
-There has also been a revival of Chinese Islam and Christianity, although religious institutions remain under the control of the government.
+There has also been a revival of Islam and Christianity in China, although religious institutions remain under the control of the government.
 The Three-Self Patriotic Movement (TSPM) and the China Christian Council (CCC) are Protestant groups.
 The Chinese Patriotic Catholic Association (CCPA) and the Chinese Catholic Bishops Council (CCBC) are subordinate to the government in Beijing, instead of to the Holy See.

 The television stations in the PRC have in recent years produced numerous quality drama series, covering everything from imperial history to modern-day police actions, and are gaining immense popularity in mainland China.

 Beginning in the late 1980s and early 1990s, mainland China became exposed to more western elements, notably pop culture.
 American cinema is popular.
 Young people gather late at night in bars and nightclubs.
 There is a growing obsession with brand names.
 Teen slang is incorporating western language.
 China has also developed a unique cell phone culture, as it has the most mobile phone users in the world, as well as being the country with the most internet users in the world.
 However, the growth of this culture is limited by CCP censorship.